 Bedtime!

-So, you have made it to bed, and you have followed all the tips above and you are still awake.
+So, you have made it to bed, you have followed all the tips above and you are still awake.

 Maybe the room is to bright, your partner is snoring, or you just can’t switch off.